quocnapy2001/Gas-Storage-Trading/README.md

 ## Price Modelling
 ### Idea:
 - Simple Linear Regression for annual cyclicality using months
-- Bilinear Regression for cyclicality by combining a trigonometric and linear model
+- Bilinear Regression for cyclicality by combining a trigonometric and linear model.

 ### Steps: